 Email marketing tagging strategies

-Sure, tagging takes a bit of time, but you can increase the long-term benefits by incorporating some of these strategies into your marketing efforts.
+Sure, tagging takes some time, but you can increase the long-term benefits by incorporating some of these strategies into your marketing efforts.

 Define a tagging system

-Some folks develop criteria to assign tags with the aim of generating specific, actionable data.
-They might work backward and think about the outcomes they want to achieve and build a structure.
+Some folks develop criteria to assign tags to generate specific, actionable data.
+They might work backward, think about the desired outcomes, and build a structure.
 Other people use a light touch.
-They use a small number of tags because that's all they need to get useful information
+They use a small number of tags because that's all they need to get useful information.

 Your marketing objectives evolve, and so should your tags.
 Add tags that properly reflect your audience's attributes and interests.